nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * 3a.
 The given student's index is invalid.

     * 3a1.
-MATHTUTORING informs the tutor that the index is invalid.
+MATHUTORING informs the tutor that the index is invalid.

       Use case resumes at step 2.